acidlemon/rds-throwlog/README.md

 # RDS ThrowLog

-Retrive slowlog, errorlog or general log etc... from Amazon RDS and send to fluentd.
+Retrive slowlog, errorlog or general log etc... from Amazon RDS and send to stdout(JSON) or fluentd.

 ## usage